haydaralaidrus/xendit-c/README.md

 # Xendit C/C++ SDK

-The **unofficial** Xendit Go SDK provides a simple and convenient way to call Xendit's REST API in applications written in Go.
+The **unofficial** Xendit Go SDK provides a simple and convenient way to call Xendit's REST API in applications written in C/C++.

 - Package version: